 Several former volunteers have claimed that people in the organisation at the time were aware of child protection concerns about the perpetrator.
 Keith Lambe, who joined St John Ambulance in 1993 around the age of 10 and remained a member until shortly before 2000, told the Irish Times that young members (“cadets”) were advised by adult members that they should “under no circumstances” go off alone with the man.

-Mr. Lambe also spoke of how the man would turn up unexpectedly during first-aid duties to test cadets on their skills and would have cadets demonstrate on him, or would himself demonstrate on them, instead of having them demonstrate on each other.
-According to Mr Lambe, he would often insist that cadets check the pulse of the femoral artery near the groin.
+Mr. Lambe also spoke of how the man would turn up unexpectedly during first-aid duties to test cadets on their skills and demonstrate on him, or would himself display on them, instead of having them show on each other.
+According to Mr. Lambe, he would often insist that cadets check the femoral artery pulse near the groin.

-George Jefferies, a HSE nurse who served as a St John Ambulance volunteer till 2015, told the Irish Times that the man had been largely “untouchable” within the organisation on account of his senior rank until a complaint of abuse was made by one of the victims around 2000.
-He said that the organisation had had an antiquated “quasi-military” mindset, that attempts to modernise its culture had failed, and that there had been a lax attitude to child protection policy.
+George Jefferies, an HSE nurse who served as a St John Ambulance volunteer till 2015, told the Irish Times that the man had mainly been “untouchable” within the organisation on account of his senior rank until a complaint of abuse was made by one of the victims around 2000.
+He said that the organisation had had an old-fashioned “quasi-military” mindset, that attempts to modernise its culture had failed, and that there had been a lax attitude to a child protection policy.

-Noted child law expert Geoffrey Shannon has been commissioned by the organisation to undertake an independent review into its handling of the matter following pressure from Minister for Children Roderic O’Gorman.
-Dr Shannon is expected to conclude before the end of the year.
+The organisation has commissioned noted child law expert Geoffrey Shannon to undertake an independent review into its handling of the matter following pressure from Minister for Children Roderic O’Gorman.
+Dr. Shannon is expected to conclude before the end of the year.
 A Garda investigation is also ongoing.
-In a letter to Dr Shannon’s review, Éamonn Gaines, who was a volunteer from 1985 to 2011, wrote that child protection concerns about the man had been an “open secret” in the organisation in the 1990s, that there had been an “atmosphere of mistrust and persistent rumours of misconduct”, and that the organisation had been a “gerontocracy” that for years was resistant to cultural change.
+In a letter to Dr. Shannon’s review, Éamonn Gaines, who was a volunteer from 1985 to 2011, wrote that child protection concerns about the man had been an “open secret” in the organisation in the 1990s, that there had been an “atmosphere of mistrust and persistent rumors of misconduct”, and that the organisation had been a “gerontocracy” that for years was resistant to cultural change.